 Emilee Mooney Scott is a member of Robinson + Cole's Environmental, Energy and Telecommunications Group, with a focus on facility compliance and transactional matters.
 She assists clients in complying with federal and state environmental laws, with a particular focus on the management of hazardous and toxic substances.
+In particular, Emilee has assisted clients with Toxic Substances Control Act registration and reporting requirements, the Emergency Planning and Community Right-to-Know Act compliance, and facility chemical safety matters.

 Prior to joining Robinson + Cole, Emilee was a legislative fellow for the Connecticut General Assembly's Office of Legislative Research, where she conducted nonpartisan legal and public policy research.
 Before attending law school, she was a research analyst at an economic consulting firm in Massachusetts, assessing mass tort and environmental liabilities of companies in energy and mineral processing sectors.
 She is a regular contributor to the firm's Manufacturing Law Blog, which covers legal news and related business issues facing manufacturers and distributors.

 Emilee is a graduate of Smith College and earned her J.D at University of Connecticut School of Law.